pvlib/pvanalytics/README.md

   * `clipping` functions for labeling inverter clipping.
   * `clearsky` functions for identifying periods of clear sky conditions.
-  * `daytime` functions for labeling the daytime subset of a series.
+  * `daytime` functions for for identifying periods of day and night.
   * `orientation` functions for labeling data as corresponding to a rotating solar tracker or a fixed tilt structure.
-  * `shading` functions to detect shadows from fixed objects in irradiance data.
+  * `shading` functions for identifying shadows.
 * `system` identification of PV system characteristics from data (e.g. nameplate power, orientation, azimuth)
 * `metrics` contains functions for computing PV system-level metrics